Heath Lamberts

 Heath Lamberts, (December 15, 1941 - February 22, 2005) was a Canadian dramatic and comedic actor of stage, film, and television.

 Early life and education

 Lamberts was born James Lancaster in Toronto, Ontario, the eldest son of Cyril and Patricia Langcaster, a factor worker and retail clerk (respectively).

 As a boy, he and his brothers John and Raymond performed pantomime shows for senior citizens and Kiwanis groups.
 Heath won singing contests at school, allowing him to perform with Toronto's Opera Festival Association.
 In high school, he took a two-year course in art before leaving to study acting.

 Lamberts took an apprenticeship at Vineyard Theatre near Niagara Falls, learning his craft from stars such as Tallulah Bankhead and Jack Carter.
-In 1960 he was admitted into the National Theatre School of Canada in Montreal and graduated in 1963.
+In 1960 he was admitted into the National Theatre School of Canada (NTS) in Montreal and graduated in 1963.
+At the NTS, Lamberts came under the tutelage of George Bloomfield, who cast Lamberts in the play The Red Eye of Love in Toronto in 1962, although still studying acting.

 He also studied mime in Paris, France, at Le Coq d'Or.

 He pursued the arts as a career, changing his name to Heath Lamberts.